pczarn/gearley/README.md

 Work in progress.
 [You can check the documentation here](`https://docs.rs/gearley/latest/gearley/).

-This engine is meant to be a foundation of an optimized parser generator.
+This engine is meant to be the foundation of an industrial-grade parser generator.

-Gearley is inspired by the [Marpa parser](http://jeffreykegler.github.io/Marpa-web-site/) by Jeffrey Kegler.
+Gearley is based on the [Marpa parser](http://jeffreykegler.github.io/Marpa-web-site/) by Jeffrey Kegler.

+The goal of gearley is to provide an upgrade to Marpa within a modern language, whereas Marpa itself was intended to make the best results in the academic literature on Earley's algorithm available as a practical general parser.

 ## Properties